Jeeyoun-S/Jeeyoun-S.github.io/project/SimulatedStockApp/README.md

 ---
+title: Simulated Stock App
+permalink: /project/simulated-stock-app/
 layout: page
-title: Stock App PJT
 sitemap: false
-permalink: /project/stock-app-pjt/
 ---
 0. this unordered seed list will be replaced by toc as unordered list {:toc}